ishuah/ishuah.github.io/_posts/2022-11-25-work-life-balance.md

 I remember this night because we found out we were pregnant the very next day.
 We were scared, happy, shocked, joyful, a blend of emotions.
 We made our decision.

 Seven months, twenty-two days later, we welcomed Mansa to the world.
 That was the most life-changing of all my life-changing moments.
 Life became fuller.
 In those seven months, I proposed, and we built a home.
 We didn't do it alone.
 I'm grateful for the support structure we have.
 My mum bought a shipment of baby clothes that will last till Mansa is 5.
 My mother-in-law traveled eight hours to see her granddaughter as soon as she was born.
 My father, always with a somber expression, speaks fatherly advice.
 I cannot fail to mention Esther, my cousin, and our doula.
-She labored with Mel, taught me how to wash my daughter, and is always a phone call away when we have questions.
+She labored with Mel, taught me how to bathe my daughter, and is always a phone call away when we have questions.

 This essay started with a purpose, but, like every conversation, I ended up talking about my daughter.